Go Wild South Africa

 For the majority of the trip, you’ll be staying in Bush House, on Kwa Madwala private game reserve.
 The reserve is over 2,000 hectares of unspoilt wilderness, near the border with Mozambique and Eswatini.
 Bush House is a rustic lodge where you’ll have a ‘simple safari’ experience without commercialisation - the bush and the animals are the stars of the show!
 Rooms are simple, clean, single-sex dorms, sleeping 4 – 10 people.
 Bathrooms are shared.
 There are communal indoor and outdoor areas in the reserve, including a Boma (campfire area where everybody meets at night), and a plunge pool.
 There are also free laundry facilities on site.
 Lockers are not provided.

-You’ll also have 2 nights camping in twin-share tents the stunning surroundings of Kruger National Park.
+You’ll also have 2 nights camping in twin-share tents in the stunning surroundings of Kruger National Park.

 Internet and mobile phone availability are limited – it’s a proper off-grid experience!
 If you want better mobile network coverage we recommend that you purchase a local SIM card with data at Johannesburg airport when you arrive in South Africa.
 There will usually be a couple of opportunities during your stay to either go to the main lodge on the reserve or the local town to access WiFi.
 You’ll need to bring our own phone or tablet to get online.